Dugy/bomba/README.md

 point.deserialise<Bomba::BasicJson<>>(reading);
 ```

+The first template argument sets the data format. `BasicJson<>` makes it JSON. `BinaryProtocol<>` makes it binary, similar to reinterpret casting to pragmapacked structures, but handling dynamically sized structures like strings (header `bomba_binary_protocol.hpp`).

-To use different internal type than `std::string` for unescaping strings, set it as template argument.
+To use different internal type than `std::string` for unescaping strings, set it as a second template argument.
 More on this is [here](#custom-string-type).
 To append the result of `serialise()` to an existing string, use its overload that accepts a reference to the output as argument.
 The output type is set by the second template argument, which defaults to the type of the first argument.

 ### Remote Procedure Call
 You can define an RPC function by declaring this: